roumenguha/roumenguha.github.io/_pages/about.md

 And check back soon for a new portfolio section detailing my favorite projects.

-My résumé is linked in the [here](https://roumenguha.github.io/files/roumenguha_resume.pdf), or a longer CV in the tab above, if you're curious about my past experiences.
-But if you're still reading this, I'm betting it's because you want to know something about me that won't be on that piece of paper.
+My résumé is linked in [here](https://roumenguha.github.io/files/roumenguha_resume.pdf).
+Or if you prefer a longer version, my CV can be found in the tab above.
+But if you're still reading this, I'm betting it's because you want to know something about me that won't be found on those pieces of paper.
 Here we go.

 I want to use robotics to perform tasks that humans can't or won't.
 Tasks such as [recycling](https://www.cbc.ca/marketplace/episodes/2019-2020/tracking-your-trash-where-does-your-recycling-really-end-up), or collecting plastic [from the ocean](https://theoceancleanup.com/great-pacific-garbage-patch/).
 In the latter, it should be possible to perform these tasks using only fuel sources available to a yacht on the open seas.